azizilab/arcadia_reproducibility/README.md

 ```

 **What it does:**
-- Loads preprocessed data from ARCADIA pipeline (same data used for ARCADIA training)
+- Loads preprocessed data from ARCADIA pipeline (same filtered data used for ARCADIA training)
 - Runs scMODAL integration on RNA and protein modalities
 - Computes evaluation metrics (matching accuracy, integration quality, etc.)
 - Saves results and visualizations for comparison with ARCADIA